dmstjd0182/bNear-contracts/contracts/staking_pool/README.md

 the actual required rounded unstake amount (`amount`).
 It's calculated based on the current total price of "stake" shares.
 The unstaked balance of the account is increased by `amount`, the number of "stake" shares of the account is decreased by `num_shares`.
 The minimum epoch height when the account can withdraw is set to the current epoch height increased by `4`.
 The contract decreases the total number of staked tokens and the total number of "stake" shares.
+Also it burns caller's bNEAR by `amount`.
+If caller doesn't have enough bNEAR, the transaction will panic.
 Then the contract restakes.

 #### Withdraw